 The facility is expected to support industries like AI, 5G, industrial IoT, and global e-commerce — further solidifying China’s position as a leader in green tech infrastructure.

-FACTSHEET: World’s First Underwater Data Center (Shanghai)
+Fact Sheet for World’s First Underwater Data Center in Shanghai, China

 Location: Lin-gang Special Area, Shanghai